-7.7 Colocation
+7.6 Colocation

-- 7.7.1 Colocation of public and private health services will not result in the diminution of public health service or public sector industrial relations standards in Queensland.
-Colocation agreements will not diminish existing arrangements for provision of public health services by the employer on a collocated site.
-This will not prevent the public sector providing services to private hospitals. - 7.7.2 Industrial representation arrangements are not a matter intrinsic to colocation agreements and thus will not be affected by these agreements.
-Consultative processes have been established at the Department of Health and Hospital and Health Services levels to facilitate information and consultation on appropriate issues with health unions on colocation issues.
+7.6.1 Colocation of public and private health services will not result in the diminution of public health service or public sector industrial relations standards in Queensland.
+Colocation agreements will not

+- diminish existing arrangements for provision of public health services by the employer on a collocated site.
+This will not prevent the public sector providing services to private hospitals. - 7.6.2 Industrial representation arrangements are not a matter intrinsic to colocation agreements and thus will not be affected by these agreements.
+Consultative processes have been established at the Department and HHSs levels to facilitate information and consultation on appropriate issues with health unions on colocation issues.
 These processes will continue.
 If it is intended that there are further colocations of public and private health services, full consultation will occur at the outset with the relevant unions.